paul-wolf/djaq/README.md

 * Django 2.1 or higher

-* Postgresql is the only db where extensive testing is done but you might have luck on others that are not too far away from PG
+* Postgresql only for now.
+There is some code for future support of SQLite, MySQL, Oracle, but the connections are currently specific to psycopg2 at this time.

 ## Installation